CrazyWillBear/bench/README.md

 # bench
-A Windows benchmarking tool coded in Rust.
+A cross-platform benchmarking tool coded in Rust.
 It is lightweight, fast, and efficient.

 ## Features
 - Tells how long (in milliseconds) a program takes to complete